Todd Monken

-Todd Robert Monken (born February 5, 1966) is an American professional football coach who is the offensive coordinator for the Baltimore Ravens of the National Football League (NFL).
-He was also an offensive coordinator for the University of Georgia, Cleveland Browns, Tampa Bay Buccaneers, Oklahoma State University and Eastern Michigan University, as well as the head coach at the University of Southern Mississippi.
+Todd Robert Monken (born February 5, 1966) is an American professional football coach and former quarterback who is the head coach for the Cleveland Browns of the National Football League (NFL).
+He previously served as the head coach at the University of Southern Mississippi from 2013 to 2015.
+Monken played college football at Knox College, in Galesburg, Illinois from 1986 to 1988.